matthewfarlymn/hashoholic/README.md

 # Rich Media Programming - 2.0
+**Hashoholic**
-This Processing sketch collects and displays recent images based on user queried hashtags.
+A Processing sketch which collects and displays recent Twitter images based on user queried hashtags.